TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-merge-import.md

 If both transforms make changes to the same row or column, they can be combined.
 For example, insert 2 rows before row 2 and insert 3 rows before row 2 becomes insert 5 rows before row 2.
 Delete 5 columns starting from column 7 and insert 2 columns before column 7 becomes delete 3 columns starting from column 7.

 In practice, life becomes complicated because each transform and each part of each transform is in a different coordinate space.
 As we iterate through the lists from the second transform, we need to transform them into the coordinate space of the first.
-* Need to invert some of the transforms (can be done as external algorithm, writing out temp chunks of inverted transform if needed).
-* For each step need value in inverted transform before/after value being transformed
-* Physically turns into this unholy combination external merge where we're reading values from all row lists, transforming, comparing, writing things out.
-Then the same for all column lists.
+Row and column transforms are independent and work the same way.
+We can figure out how to do this for row transforms and then use exactly the same thing for the column transforms.

+Given two segments X and Y, where Y depends on X, the combined row transform is `DeleteX * InsertX * DeleteY * InsertY`.
+When we write out the merged segment Z we need a new row transform of the form `DeleteZ * InsertZ`.
+Getting there is a six step process.
+1. Calculate the inverse transforms we're going to need: `DeleteX`<sup>-1</sup>,  `InsertX`<sup>-1</sup>, `DeleteY`<sup>-1</sup>.
+[Inverting a transform]({{ id_url | append: "#inverting-a-transform" }}) is a straightforward iterative process.
+Easy to externalize but may involve creating a temporary set of chunks to store the inverse transforms.
+2. Use `DeleteY`<sup>-1</sup> and `InsertX`<sup>-1</sup> to transform `InsertY` into `InsertY`<sup>dy</sup> and then into `InsertY`<sup>ix</sup>.
+Applying a transform is an iterative process similar to a merge where we read from both lists in sorted order, using values from one to transform values from the other before writing them out.
+3. Use `InsertX`<sup>-1</sup> and `DeleteX`<sup>-1</sup> to transform `DeleteY` into `DeleteY`<sup>ix</sup> and then into `DeleteY`<sup>dx</sup>.
+4. Merge `DeleteX` with `DeleteY`<sup>dx</sup> to create `DeleteZ`.
+5. Merge `InsertX` with `InsertY`<sup>ix</sup> to create `InsertZ`.
+6. `InsertZ` was created in the coordinate space of `DeleteX`.
+The final step is to transform it using `DeleteY`<sup>ix</sup> to get it into the same coordinate space as `DeleteZ`.

+That looks like a lot of temporary transforms to write out and read back in.
+However, with some care, the entire process can be pipelined so that the stream of values output by one operation are fed as input into the next.

+{% include candid-image.html src="/assets/images/spreadsheet-snapshots-2023/merge-transform-pipeline.svg" alt="Merge Transforms Pipeline" %}

+Start at the output nodes (shown in red) and read values from their inputs, recursing back through the graph until you reach the source nodes (shown in orange).
+For most nodes, their output is used as input by one other node.
+In these cases the value read can be discarded as soon as it is used.

+There are three cases where a source node's output is used as input by two other nodes.
+We handle these by creating duplicate read streams for each output which can be read independently.
+Buffering is provided by the caching system for downloaded chunks.

+There are two cases where an intermediate node's output is used as input by two other nodes.
+Here the output values need to be buffered until they have been read by both downstream nodes.

+The two outputs from `DeleteY`<sup>ix</sup> feed into separate sub-graphs that terminate with the two output nodes.
+Buffering can be minimized by alternating between the two output nodes when reading values from the pipeline.
+Read repeatedly from one node until a value is buffered at `DeleteY`<sup>ix</sup> and then swap to the other output.

+Finally, the simplest way to handle the twin outputs from `InsertX`<sup>-1</sup> is to duplicate the subgraph back to the source node.
+That gives us two `InsertX`<sup>-1</sup> nodes with single outputs.
+In exchange the source node `InsertX` ends up with three outputs which is easy to handle by adding another duplicate read stream.

+## Writing Transforms

 * Each list is best handled as a separate part.
 * List may be a single chunk or two level thing.
 * Similar process of accumulating output lists and if bigger than 1.5 chunks, time to output a chunk and treat as two level thing.